Cimabue’s Painting “Christ Mocked”

 I think that to Vasari, it didn’t matter when the barbarians beyond the Alps started to move away from Byzantine models, but it did matter when Florentines began to move away.
 And so even today, Cimabue has a big place in the history of art, not necessarily because he was very important, but because he serves as a symbol of changes in art during his lifetime.
 For some people he can stand in for the transition of painting in Italy from a Byzantine style to indigenous styles and eventually the International Gothic.
 Medievalists can name a few other painters of the 13th century by reading contracts and urban records, but Cimabue is the only one at the center of a story: the story of the rebirth (renaissance) of Italy, or Tuscany, after the Dark Ages.
 That story has an ugly side, because the fight between Italians and Byzantines over who were the real Romans lead to the sack of Constantinople in 1204 and 1453, but it is a powerful story.

 On a basis I do not understand, the government of France banned the export of this panel for 30 months in December 2019 in hopes of keeping it in France.
-Its not a French painting and has no documented history until an owner sold it upon moving to a retirement home in 2019, and the two panels which it may belong with are in London and New York City.
+Its not by a French artist or a workshop in France and has no documented history until an owner sold it upon moving to a retirement home in 2019, and the two panels which it may belong with are in London and New York City.
 Its not obvious to me why any state has a claim upon it.
 Do any of my gentle readers know whether the painting was exported or sold to a buyer willing to keep it in France?
 And are there any debates about the attribution to Cimabue?

 Cimabue had generous patrons such as the Church.
 Be like them and support this site.